marcus7777/play-slam/README.md

 [bugs](https://github.com/marcus7777/play-slam/issues/)

 A game of cards I played with my daughter's.
-We are making this game and therefore we are making the rules the same as we played then.
+We are making this game and therefore we are making the rules the same as we played them.

 Thank You to https://github.com/pakastin/deck-of-cards/